webupps/bootcampbackend/README.md

 	replace [find_the_latest_db_backup] with the latest db backup in the dbbackup folder.
 	13. In the same terminal, type: "drush cr".
 	14. Try opening the drupal api in a browser.

+ ## Check these modules to ensure the swagger documenation is working:
+ * OpenAPI
+ * OpenAPI UI
+ * Swagger for OpenAPI UI

 CONTENTS OF THIS FILE